deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 * **Thinks critically** whether you're writing a review or a process post or just introducing yourself

-* Shows **professionalism** – i.e. that you took this assignment seriously – and pays attention to **audience**, meaning you found the balance between writing for the public and writing about your research.
+* Shows **professionalism** – i.e. that you took this assignment seriously – and pays attention to **audience**, meaning you found the balance between writing for the public and writing about yourself and your research.
 Your blog should *not* be too informal nor too technical.

 * Presents information in an **organized**, concise, and coherent way.
 Remember, part of being organized in digital writing is breaking up those paragraphs!